Who is this article for?

 |

-Tag selector | Tags applied to the partner at the time of the trigger event. |
+Tag selector | Tags that are applied to the partner at the time of the trigger event. |

 Partnership | Tier | Static |